suryavengadesan/lc/lc.md

     - Keep track of visited table with values 0, 1, 2
     - Iterate through the visited table
     - If node not visited yet (e.g. visited[i] == 0), perform dfs

+- Kahn’s Algo [TODO]
+    - DFS (Tri Color)
+    - Morris Search [No Recursion Stack]
+    - Q: When can we use this?

 ```
 vertices = 10